-As the legend goes, the Bedford flag was carried into battle by Bedford, Massachusetts, resident Nathaniel Page at the first battle of the American Revolution, the Battle of Lexington & Concord in 1775.
-This exquisite flag became a major political symbol of the early American Revolution, as tradition dictates it was the only militia flag carried into the American Revolution’s first battle.
-Celebrate that fateful day and America’s revolutionary past with this high-quality, American-made replica Bedford battle flag!
+As the legend goes, the Bedford flag was carried into the first battle of the American Revolution by the Bedford Minuteman, Nathaniel Page.
+The Bedford, Massachusetts resident proudly carried this flag into the Battle of Lexington & Concord in 1775.
+This exquisite flag became a significant political symbol of the early American Revolution.
+As tradition goes, it was the only militia flag carried into the American Revolution's first battle.
+Celebrate that fateful day and America's revolutionary past with this high-quality, American-made replica Bedford battle flag!

-Our Bedford flags are made in America with 100% lightweight nylon and are designed for every-day use, even in rugged conditions.
-Ensure the longest life out of your Bedford flag by checking out our blog.
-The canvas heading and brass grommets make it easy for this 36" x 45" flag to securely attach to any of our outdoor flagpoles.
+Our Bedford flags are made in America with 100% lightweight nylon and are designed for every-day use.
+The durable construction allows this flag to withstand rough weather conditions and sun exposure.
+The canvas heading and brass grommets make it easy for this 36" x 60" flag to securely attach to any of our outdoor flagpoles.
+Our Bedford battle flag features:

 - 36" x 45"